springfall2008/batpred/docs/customisation.md

 A value of 0.1 is the default which prevents any marginal discharges.
 If you increase this value (e.g. you only want to discharge/forced export if definitely very profitable), then discharges will become less common and shorter.

+**input_number.rate_low_threshold** (_expert mode_) When set to 0 (the default) Predbat will automatically look at the future import rates in the plan and determine the import rate threshold below which a slot will be considered to be a potential charging slot.<BR>
-**input_number.rate_low_threshold** (_expert mode_) When 0 (default) this is automatic but can be overridden.
-When non zero it sets the threshold below average rates as the minimum to consider for a charge window, 0.8 = 80% of average rate If you set this too low you might not get enough charge slots.
+If rate_low_threshold is set to a non zero value this will set the threshold below future average import rates as the minimum to consider for a charge window, e.g. setting to 0.8 = 80% of average rate.<BR>
+If you set this too low you might not get enough charge slots.
 If it's too high you might get too many in the 24-hour period which makes optimisation harder.

+**input_number.rate_high_threshold** (_expert mode_) When set to 0 (the default) Predbat will automatically look at the future export rates in the plan and determine the threshold above which a slot can be considered a potential exporting slot.<BR>
-**input_number.rate_high_threshold** (_expert mode_) When 0 (default) this is automatic but can be overridden.
-When non zero it sets the threshold above average rates as to the minimum export rate to consider exporting for - 1.2 = 20% above average rate If you set this too high you might not get any export slots.
+If rate_high_threshold is set to a non zero value this will set the threshold above future average export rates as the minimum export rate to consider exporting for, e.g. setting to 1.2 = 20% above average rate.<BR>
+If you set this too high you might not get any export slots.
 If it's too low you might get too many in the 24-hour period.

 **input_number.metric_future_rate_offset_import** (_expert mode_) Sets an offset to apply to future import energy rates that are